 Test/ Program Engineering, Biology B.B.A., B.Arch.
 B.F.A.
 (Interior design Visual Communication), B.A.
-(International Studies, Psychology) B.C.I.S.
+(International Studies, Psychology), B.C.I.S.

-EmSAT 1500 1300 1100
+EmSAT Math 1500 1300 1100

 SAT 590 560 560

-^{} Students applying to Engineering, Business, and Biology programs who do not acquire the required SAT Math /EmSAT Math scores at the time of admission should have successfully completed Mathematics during High school (last three years) with a minimum grade of 70% or equivalent, and should take the Math placement test at AUD.
+^{} Students applying to Engineering, Business, and Biology programs who do not acquire the required SAT Math/EmSAT Math scores at the time of admission should have successfully completed Mathematics during High school (last three years) with a minimum grade of 70% or equivalent (EmSAT Math of 900), and should take the Math placement test at AUD.